-Yes, I was born in the US.
+Yes, because I know this is important to some people who find me.
+I was born in the US.
 In Los Angeles, in 1969.
 That means I win the golden ticket, having landed en la planeta a bit north of a bloody rumor that winds through the desert and carries barbs and sometimes bullets or sunbaked bones as reminders.
 However, this does not mean I am better, above, more worthy, or somehow superior to someone without the golden ticket of US citizenship.
 I simply connected from the womb of a human woman to the skin of the planet earth in Los Angeles, in 1969.
 That happenstance bestowed certain ideas that were crafted by others upon my self and my life.
 I never agreed to those ideas.

 Are you “Racist Against Whites?”

 When it comes down to it, it really doesn’t matter how I personally feel about “whites.”
-I guess the Wite response would be to say “my mother is white!” or “my wife was white!” but that all misses the point that racism is about treacherously reinforced battle plans, body counts, and psychological violence that-in this and many countries–does not stack up against those seen as “white.”
+I guess the Wite response would be to say “my mother is white!” etc., but that all misses the point that racism is about treacherously reinforced battle plans, legalized strategies, body counts, and psychological violence that—in this and many countries—does not stack up against those seen as “white.”

 That’s my smartypants way of saying “people of color cannot, by definition, be ‘racist’ against whites.”

 What I am concerned with are powerful systems (banks, police, companies that employ, insure, protect, or don’t) operating half-cloaked in a concerted manner with individuals that have historically served to target certain communities of which I am either a member, or not.
-(E.g.: Mexicanos, Jews, Women, Gays, Intersexed people, children….and so on.)
-I’m also concerned with seeing people.
+(E.g.: Mexican@s, Jews, Women, Gays, Intersexed people, children….and so on.)
+I’m also concerned with knowing people.
 And hearing them.
 Letting some groups of people know I am there for them.
-And letting others know that I see them.
+And letting others know that I see them….

 I have plenty of feelings and personal reflections upon whites, Mexicans, Irish, indigenous, urban, rural, East coast, West coast.
-But when I speak and act out here it is not a personal issue on your end, unless somebody makes it personal.
+But when I speak and act out here about social dynamics, it is not a personal issue, unless somebody makes it so.

 I’ve read online that you are “a well-respected Anti-Racist.”
 Is that true?

 I greatly appreciate the positive things people have said about my writing and actions.
 I do not think of myself as an “Anti Racist.”
 No. Nor, really, as an “activist.”
 I do think of myself as a writer, and an artist, and a person with generally strong feelings about my experience on Earth so far, and I spend time thinking about what that means to me as I go on, as I always have.
 And I act on those feelings.
-I may smack a racist with words or other manifestations of matter, but I don’t see myself as being in such a category.
+I do think it’s important for people, and artists specifically, to feed what they want to see grow in the world.